osvaldo2627/keycloak-connect-roles/README.md

 /**
  * Extending Auth class to add isReviewer method and overwriting
  * the default behavior of isSysAdmin.
- * In the samples folder there is a complete demo of how this module
- * module may be extend for custom needs.
 */
 class CustomAuth extends Auth {
   isReviewer () {